 We do not use our derivative financial instruments, including interest rate caps, interest rate swaps and foreign currency forward contracts, for trading or speculative purposes.
 Our foreign currency forward contracts and certain of our interest rate swaps (including the interest rate swap contracts of consolidated and unconsolidated joint ventures) are designated as effectively hedging the variability of expected cash flows related to their underlying securities and, therefore, also are recorded on our Consolidated Balance Sheets at fair value, with changes in the fair value of these instruments recognized in Accumulated other comprehensive income on our Consolidated Balance Sheets.
 We recognize any noncontrolling interests' proportionate share of the changes in fair value of swap contracts of our consolidated joint ventures in Noncontrolling interests on our Consolidated Balance Sheets.
-We recognize our proportionate share of the change in fair value of swap contracts of our unconsolidated joint ventures in Accumulated other comprehensive income on our Consolidated Balance Sheets at fair value of the underlying securities and therefore do not meet the criteria for hedge accounting under GAAP.
-Accordingly, these derivative instruments are recorded on our Consolidated Balance Sheets at fair value of these instruments are recognized in Interest expense in our Consolidated Statements of Income.
+We recognize our proportionate share of the change in fair value other comprehensive income on our Consolidated as having a hedging relationship with the underlying securities and therefore do not meet the criteria for hedge accounting under GAAP.
+Accordingly, these derivative instruments are recognized on our Consolidated Balance Sheets at fair value, and changes in the fair value of these instruments are recognized in Interest expense in our Consolidated Statements of Income.